jmsgrogan/PyChaste.web/documentation/installation.md

 The project code itself can be obtained by doing:

-    git clone https://github.com/jmsgrogan/MicrovesselChaste.git $MICROVESSEL_PROJECT_SOURCE_DIR
+    git clone https://github.com/jmsgrogan/PyChaste.git $PYCHASTE_PROJECT_SOURCE_DIR

-The Microvessel project code needs to be included in the main Chaste source.
+The wrapper code needs to be included in the main Chaste source.
 This can be done with a symbolic link:

     cd $CHASTE_SOURCE_DIR/projects
-    ln -s $MICROVESSEL_PROJECT_SOURCE_DIR
+    ln -s $PYCHASTE_PROJECT_SOURCE_DIR

-The C++ libraries can be built using the [Chaste CMake build system](https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides/CmakeBuildGuide).
+The Python modules can be built using the [Chaste CMake build system](https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides/CmakeBuildGuide).
 First, create a build directory outside the source tree and proceed as:

-    cd $CHASTE_BUILD_DIR
-    cmake $CHASTE_SOURCE_DIR
-    make project_MicrovesselChaste -j $NUM_AVAILABLE_CPUS

-This will build the C++ library and all tests.
-To avoid building tests do:

-    make chaste_project_MicrovesselChaste -j $NUM_AVAILABLE_CPUS

-as the final command.
-The [Chaste CMake build system guide](https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides/CmakeBuildGuide) should be consulted for options related to generating optimized builds, running other types of test and installation as a system library.

-To build the Python library it is neccessary to first build [PyChaste](), a Python wrapper for Chaste.
-Do:

-    git clone https://github.com/jmsgrogan/PyChaste.git $PYCHASTE_PROJECT_SOURCE_DIR
-    cd $CHASTE_SOURCE_DIR/projects
-    ln -s $PYCHASTE_PROJECT_SOURCE_DIR
     cd $CHASTE_BUILD_DIR
     cmake $CHASTE_SOURCE_DIR
     make chaste_project_PyChaste -j $NUM_AVAILABLE_CPUS